top of page

 Visiting: Violetsblew is an online and mail-order nursery and is not open to the public.

-Generally, plants to states in the eastern half of the country will be sent by UPS, and those to the western half will be sent USPS because it's faster that way.
+Generally, plants to states in the eastern half of the country will be sent by UPS, and those to the western half will be sent by USPS because it's faster that way.

 Shipping Dates: Violets are shipped according to USDA zones and the weather conditions here at the nursery.
 More than anything else, it depends on the individual readiness of the plants (each has its own way of doing things) than on where they are going.